CLASP: General-Purpose Clothes Manipulation with Semantic Keypoints: Introduction

-This paper is an extension of our previous work presented at IEEE International Conference on Robotics and Automation (ICRA), titled ``General-purpose Clothes Manipulation with Semantic Keypoints''~\citep{clasp_icra}.
-We expand upon the conference version in three primary aspects: (i) Open-category semantic keypoint extraction: we improve the semantic keypoint extraction method by leveraging foundation models, eliminating the need for training on labeled data.
-This enhancement significantly broadens the applicability and generalization of our method to open-category clothes. (ii) Closed-loop task planning: we improve the previous open-loop system with plan verification, dynamic replanning from new observations, and task completion checks—greatly improving robustness to unexpected state changes, especially with initially crumpled clothes. (iii) Expanded Real-world Evaluations: we extend the scope of real-world experiments to a diverse range, including T-shirts, sweaters, shorts, pants, skirts, long dresses, and more.
-Additionally, we conducted comprehensive quantitative real-world experiments and analysis to validate the effectiveness and generalization of our method.
+This work extends our earlier paper~\citep{clasp_icra} in three main aspects: \begin{itemize} \item \textit{Semantic keypoint extraction for open-category clothes}.
+We improved semantic keypoint extraction by leveraging foundation models, eliminating the need for labeled training data (Section~\ref{sec:keypoint_extraction}).
+This significantly enhances the generalization performance of CLASP on open-category clothes. \item \textit{Closed-loop planning}.
+CLASP now closes the loop at both the task planning and the subtask execution levels (Section~\ref{sec:task_planning}).
+Closed-loop planning substantially improves overall system performance (Sec.~\ref{subsec:task_plan}), especially with crumpled clothes. \item \textit{Expanded real-world evaluation}.
+We added diverse clothes, such as T-shirts, sweaters, shorts, pants, skirts, and dresses, and conducted comprehensive real-robot experiments to validate the effectiveness and generalization of CLASP (Section~\ref{subsec:real_expri}). \end{itemize}

+The rest of this paper is organized as follows.
+The related work is reviewed in Section~\ref{sec:relatedwork}.
+Section~\ref{sec:overview} introduces the overall CLASP framework.
+Section~\ref{sec:keypoint_extraction} presents semantic keypoints extraction.
+Section~\ref{sec:clothes_manipulation} details clothes manipulation guided by semantic keypoints.
+The experimental setup and results are provided in Section~\ref{sec:experiments}.
+Section~\ref{sec:discussion} discusses limitations and future directions.
+Finally, Section~\ref{sec:conclusion} concludes the paper.
+Additional implementation and experimental details are provided in the appendix.